BitcoinErrorLog/papers/bmm.md

 ### Who this is for

+* **Educators** – Curriculum builders at any program or any university course brave enough for honest monetary theory.
 * **Bitcoin podcasters & their audiences** – People who already *care*, but want tighter arguments than “number go up.”
-* **Educators** – Curriculum builders at Plan B, KUDOS, or any university econ course brave enough for honest monetary theory.
 * **Builders & policy wonks** – Engineers, lawyers, and regulators who need a rigorous map before they redraw the territory.

 ### How to read it